crazykyler005/CHIP-8-Emulator/README.md

 - Ability to maginify the resolution by x amount of the native

 ## Planned features
+- Program in sound (read audio samples) for the XOChip
 - Ability to enable/disable opcode quirks that are used between various versions
 - Save/Load states